ZoeWann/WeidoGrocery/README.md

-# WeidoGrocery
+# WRongGrocery
-a online database that can store my study notes and other stuff. a online database that can store my study notes and other stuff.
+a online database which stores my study notes and other stuff.